willjksn/EchoFlux.ai/PINTEREST_OAUTH_SETUP_GUIDE.md

    - **User Account API** - For reading profile (usually auto-approved)
 3. Most scopes are available immediately for approved apps

+**⚠️ App Status: Pending Trial Access**

+If your app shows "Pending" or "Trial Access" status:

+- **Trial Access**: Your app is in review.
+This is normal for new apps.
+- **Wait Time**: Usually 1-3 business days, but can take up to a week
+- **What You Can Do**:
+  1. Check your email for any requests from Pinterest
+  2. Ensure your app description is clear about intended use
+  3. Make sure your website URL is valid and accessible
+  4. Complete any required business verification
+  5. Wait for approval notification

+- **During Trial/Pending**:
+  - OAuth may work but API calls might be limited
+  - Some features may not be available until fully approved
+  - You can still test the OAuth flow, but publishing may be restricted

+- **After Approval**:
+  - Full API access will be enabled
+  - All scopes will work as expected
+  - Publishing and board management will be fully functional

 ### 6. Set Environment Variables in Vercel

 1. Go to your Vercel project dashboard